 The problem is – at every level there are more poor people who can’t get help because of either a lack of resources or trained personnel.

-WHICH PART OF THE WORLD DO YOU WANT TO TOUCH?
+WHICH PART OF THEIR WORLD DO YOU WANT TO TOUCH?

-Remedia focuses our work on six categories of people :
+Remedia focuses its work on six categories of people :

 Girls and Young Women

-SCROLL DOWN TO LEARN HOW YOU CAN HELP THE POOR IN THESE SIX GROUPS
+SCROLL DOWN TO LEARN HOW YOU CAN HELP THE POOR IN ANY OF THESE SIX GROUPS

 Every child deserves a chance.
 Do you believe that?
 Then join us and devote yourself to helping kids in many different places, with many different needs.